mleonhard/tokimark/Readme.md

 could perform a single New-Tokimark request and control the next block hash.
 They could use this technique to influence random numbers derived from server blocks.

-To prevent this, the server must add a random value to the hash set used for every block.
+To prevent this, the server must add a random 64-byte value to the block's hash set.
+We call this value the "block nonce".

 ## TO DO
 - Add Unsolved Problems section